 3.2 The Chief Examiner or delegated academic staff member must be available for telephone communication with Examination Services staff at all times throughout the duration of an examination.
 The Chief Examiner or delegated academic staff may be present at any examination venue, provided communication with students occurs only where necessary to resolve issues relating directly to the conduct of the examination.

 4. Duration of examinations conducted by Examination Services

 4.1.
 Examination durations will be a minimum of two hours, with finishing times in 30 minute blocks thereafter, and normally not more than three hours.

 4.2.
 In all examinations, students must be given either a 10-minute preliminary reading period or a 30-minute preliminary reading and noting period.
 These periods are in addition to the examination duration.

-5. Timetable composition for examinations conducted by the Examination Unit.
+5. Timetable composition for examinations conducted by Examination Services.
 The composition of the examination timetable will make provision for the following priorities:

 5.1.
 Accommodating special timetabling requests made with the approval of the Dean of the unit teaching faculty, based on priorities other than those listed below.

 5.2.
 Placing the units with large enrolments (more than 400 students) within the first ten days of the examination period, to provide adequate time for the marking process.
 This does not apply to multiple choice examinations, which may be placed later in the examination period.